ST4NSB/gists-webapp/README.md

 In the end we return a GistDetailModel (the same model will be in angular too) which is basically a curated model of a gist list request for an user.

-The drawback of using this web api is the response time (mainly with few seconds).
+The drawback of using this web api is the response time (few seconds more wait time).

 - ### Angular project description
 The angular project uses 4 components (app-main, search, gistdetail, errorpage component), 2 services(shared service which communicates between components and the gist service which makes the http requests to my asp web api & gist file content) and 1 routing between components.